 - NCIS: McGee is allergic to a cologne of a suspect, later a body turns up that causes McGee to sneeze.

 - Taken Up to Eleven by Ruby "Pufferfish" Peet in N.E.R.D.S.
-This child's allergies are so severe they go off when exposed to things such as danger,threats, dishonesty, betrayal.
+This child's allergies are so severe that they actually go off whenever she's exposed to things such as danger, threats, dishonesty, and betrayal.
 Making her a human danger detector.

 - In Storm Hawks, Junko is allergic to Murk Raiders and Sky Sharks, both of which cause him to release Sneezes of Doom.

 - In The Tick episode "Bloomsday" Arthur uses his hayfever to track down the missing 400 year bloom.